mikeswanson/WallGet/README.md

 After entering your admin password, you should be presented with a numbered list of live wallpaper categories, including a final "All" category.
 To see the videos in each category, you can preview them in the Settings app under Wallpaper (or right-click the desktop and choose **Change Wallpaper...**).
 Select a category to continue.

+You're then asked if you want to download or delete the selected category.
+Respond "d" to download or "x" to delete.

-The script determines the required storage space for the selected files, reports the total, and prompts to continue.
+The script determines the storage space for the selected files, reports the total, and prompts to continue.
 Note that the script only downloads files that don't exist or have mismatched file sizes (possibly because a prior download failed part-way through).
-Confirm the download to continue.
+Confirm with a 'y' to continue.

-When all downloads are complete, you are prompted to optionally kill the **idleassetsd** process so that each wallpaper's download status is correctly reflected in the Settings app.
+When all downloads/deletes are complete, you are prompted to optionally kill the **idleassetsd** process so that each wallpaper's download status is correctly reflected in the Settings app.
 If you choose not to do this, you can simply restart your Mac.

 I hope that this is useful!